 Chicago Campus:

 The Adler Student Assistance Program is called GuidanceResources, and it provides support, resources, and information for personal and work-life issues.
-Adler Student Assistance Program or GuidanceResources is university-sponsored, confidential, and provided at no charge to you and your dependents.
+Adler Student Assistance Program or GuidanceResources is University-sponsored, confidential, and provided at no charge to you and your dependents.
 GuidanceResources can help you and your family deal with everyday challenges, personal issues, planning for life events or simply managing daily life and how it can affect your work, health, and family.

 Effective November 1, 2020, you have 12 sessions with a counselor or therapist per issue available to you through the Adler Student Assistance Program.
 As a reminder, these sessions are free with no copay or cost.

-Start by registering ComPsych Corporation - GuidanceResources Online - Login.
-Our Web ID: Adler

-Or call any time 844.230.9697.
+Register online using the web ID Adler or call any time, 844.230.9697.

-If you call, you will speak to someone that will work with you to find the support you need.
+If you call, you will speak to someone who will work with you to find the support you need.

 Vancouver Campus: